 Carrots are a popular vegetable, whether raw as a snack or cooked into meals.
-Growing carrots is fairly easy, but what do you do once they’re ready to be harvested?
-If you’ve ever wondered how to store carrots, here are some easy tips for you to follow for the freshest garden goodies!
+Growing carrots is fairly easy, including preserving their seeds, but what do you do once they’re ready to be harvested?
+If you’ve ever wondered how to clean carrots, here are some easy tips for you to follow for the freshest garden goodies!

 How should you clean carrots?

 Cleaning carrots is easy!
 Here's how to do it:

 Step 1: Place your carrot on a clean cutting board.

 Step 2: Cut off the top of the carrot.

 The part of the carrot we eat is the root, which stores nutrients for the leaves.
 If the tops are left on, they’ll continue using the moisture in the carrot, which leads to dry carrots.

 Step 3: Run the water in your kitchen sink until it is lukewarm.

 Step 4: Place the carrot under the running water and use the vegetable brush or scouring pad to scrub.
 Be sure to get all sides of the carrot and scrub from all angles.

 Step 5: Repeat the process with the rest of your carrots.